Monaco entry requirements for Malaysia passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid only for the time you plan to stay in Monaco.
-Airlines may still enforce a 6-month validity rule — check with your carrier before departure.Required
+Your passport must be valid for the entire time you plan to stay in Monaco.
+No minimum validity beyond your departure date is required by Monaco, but airlines may enforce a 6-month rule — check with your carrier before flying.Required

 Return or onward ticket